awsdocs/amazon-ec2-user-guide/doc_source/snapshots-outposts.md

 You can create volumes on Outposts from local snapshots\.
 Volumes must be created on the same Outpost as the source snapshots\.
 You cannot use local snapshots to create volumes in the Region for the Outpost\.

-When you create a volume from a local snapshot, you cannot re\-encrypt the volume using different encryption key\.
-Volumes created from local snapshots must be encrypted using the same encryption key as the source snapshot\.
+When you create a volume from a local snapshot, you cannot re\-encrypt the volume using different KMS key\.
+Volumes created from local snapshots must be encrypted using the same KMS key as the source snapshot\.

 For more information, see [Create a volume from a snapshot](ebs-creating-volume.md#ebs-create-volume-from-snapshot)\.